goriy/sif/README.md

 *build_all.bat* in project root.

-In case of using *jam* build system you should run *jam* in project root or just execute batch file *1.bat* therem which does exactly the same.
+In case of using *jam* build system you should run *jam* in project root or just execute batch file *1.bat* there which does exactly the same.